-A group of children are sitting and playing with some legos, and you spot your child stacking one on the tower as it topples over.
+A group of children is sitting and playing with some legos, and you spot your child stacking one on the tower as it topples over.

 From the outside, it just looks like your child is having a bit of fun.
-But, in reality, it’s so much more because when a baby, toddler or preschooler is engaged in a play-based activity there’s a whole world of learning involved.
+But, in reality, it’s so much more because when a baby, toddler, or preschooler is engaged in a play-based activity, a whole world of learning is involved.

-However, a play-based learning curriculum covers both fun and learning and can provide the foundation for success in school, and life.
+A play-based learning curriculum covers both fun and learning and can provide the foundation for success in school and life.

 What is play-based learning?

-- Meaning: to a child, their actions have meaning, even if they are playing pretend
+- Meaning: a child’s actions always have meaning, even if they are playing pretend

 - Choice: a child has a choice about what they do, although they can also be invited or prompted to play.
 This makes children more open to trying out things

 What are the benefits of play-based learning?

-Children are supported to explore their interests, allowing them to experiment, negotiate, take risks, create meaning, build relationships, develop persistence and feel good about themselves.
-And because they’re having fun, it sets up a life-long love for learning.
+Children are supported to explore their interests, allowing them to experiment, negotiate, take risks, create meaning, build relationships, develop persistence, and feel good about themselves.
+And because they’re having fun, it creates a lifelong love for learning.

-There’s a reason play-based learning is a major part of the Australian Early Years Learning Framework (EYLF).
+Play-based learning is a significant part of the Australian Early Years Learning Framework (EYLF).
 That’s why top daycare centres in Sydney, like here in Kids Club, implement this teaching method to varying degrees.
 According to Early Childhood Australia, researchers have found play creates a brain that has increased flexibility.
-It improves the potential for learning later in life and children who experience quality play are more likely to have well-developed memory skills and behaviour regulation, which can enhance adjustment to school and academic learning.
+It improves the potential for learning later in life.
+Children who experience quality play are more likely to have well-developed memory skills and behaviour regulation, which can enhance adjustment to school and academic learning.
 It is beneficial for their early development stage, goes beyond their childhood, and helps build a well-rounded growing person.